 Based in Northern Arizona, the Flagstaff Mountain Film Festival (FMFF) began as a volunteer-run effort and has remained one ever since, with any profits from the event being reinvested into future festivals, funding the Emerging Filmmaker Program and donating to local charities.
 Their mission is to provide a cultural alternative to the mainstream commercial film experience and to celebrate, promote, nurture and teach non-fiction filmmaking.

 As a strong advocate in bringing awareness to Indigenous issues and perspectives in various spaces, I made the decision to become involved with the Flagstaff Mountain Film Festival to invite and include more Indigenous films, filmmakers, voices, and perspectives.
-In 2020, I joined the FMFF board as the Indigenous Program Director.
+In 2020, I joined the FMFF board as the Indigenous Program Director and this year (2024), we are offering our first ever Indigenous Filmmaker Grant!
+Stay tuned for the announcement of the grant recipient.

 2024 FMFF